USAID DRC Let’s Learn Together!

 Key Activities

-The project is carrying out the following activities:
+The project carried out the following activities:

-• Introduce a curriculum that helps teachers create supportive learning environments and teach students constructive ways to interact, resolve conflicts, and build positive relationships.
+• Introduced a curriculum that helps teachers create supportive learning environments and teach students constructive ways to interact, resolve conflicts, and build positive relationships.
 Complement this with a community-focused campaign to encourage collaboration, reduce tensions, and promote a shared commitment to children’s education.

 Our Impact